A* Search Without Expansions: Learning Heuristic Functions with Deep Q-Networks: Experimental Evaluation

-The results show that, as the size of the action space increases, the speed and memory advantages of DeepCubeAQ becomes significant.
-In the largest action space, RC(1884), the lowest average path cost is the same for DeepCubeA and DeepCubeAQ, however, DeepCubeAQ is orders of magnitude faster and more memory efficient.
-In the case of RC(12), the lowest average path cost that DeepCubeA finds is 21.493 while for DeepCubeAQ it is 21.529.
-This is on par with the original DeepCubeA results that obtained an average path cost of 21.50.
-In the case of RC(156), the lowest average path cost that DeepCubeA finds is 11.15 while for DeepCubeAQ it is 11.38.
-Finally, in the case of RC(1884), the lowest average path cost for both DeepCubeA and DeepCubeAQ is 7.9.
-The average cost becomes smaller as the size of the action space increases because the additional meta-actions allow the Rubik's cube to be solved in fewer moves.

-In Figure \ref{fig:searchtime}, we can see the relationship between the average path cost and the time to find a solution for all search parameter settings.
-In Figure \ref{fig:searchnodes}, we can see the relationship between the average path cost and the number of nodes generated for all search parameter settings.
-The figures show that, for almost any possible path cost threshold, DeepCubeAQ is significantly faster and generates significantly fewer nodes than DeepCubeA.
-In the most extreme case, the cheapest average path cost for DeepCubeA and DeepCubeAQ is identical for RC(1884), however, DeepCubeAQ is 129 times faster and generates 1228 times fewer nodes than DeepCubeA.
-These ratios for different path costs thresholds are show in Tables \ref{tab:change_rc12}, \ref{tab:change_rc156}, and \ref{tab:change_rc1884}.
+Figures~\ref{fig:searchtimeab} and \ref{fig:searchnodesab} repeat the experiments of Figures~\ref{fig:searchtime} and \ref{fig:searchnodes} on the RC environment with the different action-space sizes.
+The results show that the performance of \searchalg{} over A* and A*$_d$ becomes even more pronounced as the action space increases.
+In fact, for RC(1884), A$_d$* was unable to find a solution due to running out of memory.
+In the most extreme case, the cheapest average path cost for A* and \searchalg{} is identical for RC(1884), however, \searchalg{} is 129 times faster and generates 1228 times fewer nodes than A*.
+The ratios for various desired average path costs are presented in Table \ref{tab:change}.
+It is evident from the table that \searchalg{} consistently outperforms A* in all instances except one, often exhibiting orders of magnitude faster speed and greater memory efficiency than A*.

-When comparing DeepCubeA and DeepCubeAQ to themselves for different action spaces, Table \ref{tab:relperf} shows that, though RC(1884) has 157 times more actions than RC(12), DeepCubeAQ only takes 3.7 times as long to find a solution and generates only 2.3 times as many nodes.
-On the other hand, in this same scenario, DeepCubeA takes 37 times as long and generates 62.7 times as many nodes.
+When comparing A* and \searchalg{} to themselves for different action spaces, Table \ref{tab:relperf} shows that, though RC(1884) has 157 times more actions than RC(12), \searchalg{} only takes 3.7 times as long to find a solution and generates only 2.3 times as many nodes.
+On the other hand, in this same scenario, A* takes 37 times as long and generates 62.7 times as many nodes.
+Overall, \searchalg{} has much better performance for both metrics.
+For RC(156) \searchalg{} finds solutions in even less time than it did for RC(12) due to the addition of meta-actions.

-\subsection{Performance During Training}
+\subsubsection{Performance During Training}